junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 Cass grumbles with widened eyes, "I capiche."

-Dean holds back a success grin, "Good."
-And then, "Now back to square one, what do we know about the situation up there?"
+Dean holds back a success grin, "Good." and then, "Now back to square one, what do we know about the situation up there?"

 <br>